The CAA is the enforcement body for some of the consumer law that applies to air travel.

 Where the Office of Fair Trading or the Department for Business, Innovation and Skills has published guidance for business on the legislation covered below we will act in accordance with that guidance:

-The CAA and OFT have produced joint guidance for the travel industry on the key consumer protection regulations that set out the requirements in relation to the transparent provision of price and other information.
+The CAA and OFT (now the CMA) have produced joint guidance for the travel industry on the key consumer protection regulations that set out the requirements in relation to the transparent provision of price and other information.
 The guidance is designed to help businesses understand the requirements of the regulations and to comply with them.

 The guidance sets out the requirements of the Air Services Regulation (ASR), specifically the price transparency requirements, the Carrier Identity Regulation (CIR), the Consumer Protection from Unfair Trading Regulations (CPRs), the Unfair Terms in Consumer Contracts Regulations (UTCCRs) and the E-Commerce Directive.

-Two version of the guidance have been produced, a full guidance document sets out each of the regulations and their requirements in detail, and sets out the CAA and OFT’s enforcement powers.
+Two version of the guidance have been produced, a full guidance document sets out each of the regulations and their requirements in detail, and sets out the CAA and CMA’s enforcement powers.
 There is also a shorter quick reference version of the guidance designed to give a brief overview of the requirements of the regulations.
 Both versions contain practical example of the requirements of the regulations.

 Air passenger rights - European case law